 The Groom’s Look

 Adam wore a fitted Hugo Boss suit, opting for a timeless black-tie look that was both sharp and elegant.
-He added silver and pearl cufflinks for a touch of refinement and finished the ensemble with modern chunky dress shoes from Samsoe, giving a contemporary edge to the classic style.
+He added silver and pearl cufflinks for a touch of refinement and finished the ensemble with modern chunky dress shoes from Samsoe.

 Our Groomsmen’s Looks

-We wanted the groomsmen’s looks to complement Adam’s suit, so he chose classic black-tie suits from a store in Sydney, tailored to fit each of the guys and work well overall.
-Most of the groomsmen were already living in Australia, so it made sense to find the suits there.
-Luckily, we had visited Sydney for a friend’s wedding not long before our own, which gave the guys the perfect opportunity to finalise their outfits.
+We wanted the groomsmen’s looks to complement Adam’s suit, so he chose classic black-tie outfits from a Sydney store, tailored to each of them.
+Since most of the groomsmen were already in Australia, a recent trip for a friend’s wedding gave them the perfect chance to finalise their outfits.

 Our Bridesmaids’ Looks

-I always envisioned the bridesmaids’ dresses being different in style and colour while still complementing one another.
-I wanted my maids of honor and bridesmaids to feel comfortable, so I shared a selection of colours and styles and let them choose their favourites.
-I loved the idea of pastel tones for the dresses, which tied in beautifully with the overall look and feel.
+I envisioned the bridesmaids’ dresses being different in style and colour, while still complementing one another.
+I wanted my maid of honours and bridesmaids to feel comfortable and beautiful, so I shared a selection of colours and styles and let them choose their favourites.
+I loved the pastel tones, which tied in beautifully with the overall look and feel.

 Our Advice